vosslab/niltc-web/README.md

 # NILTC website

-This repository contains the source content for the Northern Illinois LEGO Train Club (NILTC) website, built with MkDocs Material.
+This repository contains the source content for the NILTC website, built with MkDocs Material.

-NILTC is a LEGO train club (and more) that builds and displays at public shows and events in the Chicagoland area.
+NILTC is a train club (and more) that builds and displays at public shows and events in the Chicagoland area.

 ## What’s here